lawnjelly/Misc/PortalDocs/rooms_and_portals.md

 The suffix is optional - in many cases the system can automatically detect the nearest room that you intended to link to and do this for you.
 It is usually only in problem areas you will need to use the suffix.

 In rare cases you may end up with two or more portals that you want to give the same name, because they lead into the same destination room.
 But Godot does not allow duplicate names!
 The solution to this is the wildcard character `*`.
 If you place a wildcard at the end of the name, the rest of the characters will be ignored.
 E.g. `Portal_Kitchen*1`, `Portal_Kitchen*2`.

+### Portal restrictions
+Portals have some restrictions to work properly.
+They should be convex, and the polygon points should be in the same plane.
+The accuracy to the plane does not have to be exact, the system will automatically average the direction of the portal plane.

+In practice, in many cases, and especially when beginning, it is sensible to use the Godot builtin `Plane` primitive which is part of `MeshInstance`.
+This can create rectangular portals only, but in many cases they will do the job.